succinctlabs/sp1-helios/README.md

 1. `cd ../script`
 2. Paste in the contract address in `.env` and fill out the rest of the parameters.

-   Set `SP1_PROVER` to `mock` for testing, or `network` to generate proofs on the SP1 Cluster

 3. `RUST_LOG=info cargo run --release --bin operator`

 ## Supported Networks
-Public light client RPCs are hard to come by - for convenience, here are some example values [courtesy of Nimbus](https://github.com/status-im/nimbus-eth2?tab=readme-ov-file#quickly-test-your-tooling-against-nimbus) (as of July 29, 2024)
+Public light client RPCs are hard to come by - for convenience, here are some example values [courtesy of Nimbus](https://github.com/status-im/nimbus-eth2?tab=readme-ov-file#quickly-test-your-tooling-against-nimbus) (as of Aug 20, 2024)

 **Source (bridging from):**
 - Mainnet